 - Party organizers must obey room capacity limits and avoid overcrowding.

 - The location of firefighting equipment should be noted.
-At the end of the party, the building service person or security agent in attendance should be notified to ensure a thorough inspection of premises.
+At the end of the party, the building service person or security agent in attendance must be notified in order to ensure a thorough inspection of premises.

-- Note that if hours extend past regular building hours, charges may apply.
+- Note that if parties extend beyond regular building hours, charges may apply.

-- Please refer to the policy at http://www.mcgill.ca/eventsbookings/alcohol/ for University regulations regarding the serving of beer, wine and other liquor on McGill property.
+- Please refer to the policy at http://www.mcgill.ca/eventsbookings/alcohol/ for more information regarding the serving of beer, wine, and other liquor on McGill property.

-- You may call the Administrator, Alcoholic Beverages Control for additional information.
-Call Mika Varelas (downtown) at local 3669 or Erica Noriega (downtown) at local 7687 and Janice Ward (Macdonald) at local 7710.
+- You may call the Administrator, Alcoholic Beverages Control, for additional information.
+Call Carolina Lupolov (downtown campus) at 7687 and Louise Côté (Macdonald campus) at 8601.

-- Building Services should be emailed at %20special [dot] events [at] mcgill [dot] ca at least 48 hours in advance to ensure proper cleaning following the party.
+- Building Services should be emailed at special.events [at] mcgill.ca at least 48 hours in advance to ensure proper cleaning following the party.

 - For events being held during regular building hours, organizers are held responsible for leaving the area in an acceptable condition.

-- All waste and recycling is to be disposed of in the appropriate bins located in the vicinity and all furniture to be returned to its original location.
+- All waste and recycling is to be disposed of in the appropriate bins located in the vicinity and all furniture must be returned to its original location.

-- Charges will apply if these conditions are not met.
+- Charges will apply if the above conditions are not met.

 - For all parties or events held past regular building hours, Silent Hour Procedures apply.

 - In accordance with university regulations, the installation of natural trees in public places is forbidden.

 - Building Directors may allow the installation of artificial flameproof trees only if they are solidly fixed in place and installed away from fire exits or heat sources.

 - All decorations, whether used on trees or anywhere else, should be approved by a recognized safety organization (e.g. CSA) and should be flameproof or non-combustible.

 - For additional information, please contact Fire Prevention at 3473.